jakejs/jake/docs/overview.md

 ]
 ```

-It will exclude these files:
+By default, it will exclude these files:

 ```javascript
 [ 'node_modules/**'